 A : No. The test is two parts.
 There is an initial scan then a repeat after 2 hours.
 You are free to do whatever you like in the interim.

 A : No need to worry!
 It's not uncommon for this happen.
+Imaging is NOT diagnostic.
 In fact, this is most of what Dr. Temmermand is used to.
 Imaging helps but isn't what expert surgeons rely on.
 We will still find your bad gland(s) and remove them.

 A : It varies.
 You'll get a phone call the night before with an arrival time for your surgery